 Not so long ago, Winnipeg was a place most international visitors passed through on the way to see the polar bears in Churchill.
 These days, especially since the opening of Winnipeg’s glittering Canadian Museum For Human Rights, the city has become the coolest small capital in Canada.
 Manitoba’s capital is packed with galleries, cafes, bars and breweries.
 You certainly won’t run out of places to go and things to do in Winnipeg.
-Here are some fun activities to tick off your list.

 Things to do in Winnipeg